 Travel to Inter-city in Buses and not Trains or by Flights:

 The cities are very close to each other in Europe and the infrastructure is one to be dreamt of.
 100 km/hr is usually a norm for Buses.
 There are various types of Trains with High speed and Luxury trains seeming unaffordable to the budget traveller.
-The train and flight tickets costs are huge.
+The train and flight ticket costs are huge.
 Low carrier flights might seem cheap but they do not allow any check-in bags and with check-in bags the ticket might seem costlier than hat you budgeted for.
 Also, you can’t reach to any airport in Europe without paying exclusively to reach there.
 The airports are not covered by the metro or local transport tickets and so you will have to shell out more than required.
-Trains are uncertain for they might charge reservation fee which will make you believe that the buses were a better option.
+Trains are uncertain for they might charge reservation fees which will make you believe that the buses were a better option.
 Buses provide you with good comfortable chairs, enough legroom, and 2 free luggage check-in bags.
 Buses have an inbuilt toilet so that the user can travel without any emergency stop in an 8-10 hours journey.
 The buses also keep water bottles and food snacks in case any passenger might require something.
 The Bus stations are conveniently located and are easily reachable.

 Enjoy a Solo Picnic:

 Eat locally.
 If you are all alone on your trip you can hang out at your own risks.
 You can even experience your dinner or lunch all on the road.
-While grabbing the street food, you can visit the local markets and buy up something from the locals can give you the better experience and a bunch of memories than to have a dinner at some expensive restaurant.
+While grabbing the street food, you can visit the local markets and buy up something from the locals that can give you a better experience and a bunch of memories than to have dinner at some expensive restaurant.
 What you can search is a park bench to relish the food.

-Learn the Basic Language:
+Learn Basic Language:

-Though most of the Europeans speak English in most of the tourist destinations, you cannot expect the shop holder and bus driver at odd locations to detail you in English and more so, why should they?
+Though most of the Europeans speak English in most of the tourist destinations, you cannot expect the shop holder and bus driver at odd locations to detail you in English, and more so, why should they?
 So it’s better to learn basic words of that particular country’s language to help you throughout your journey.
 It also shows the respect you have for their local traditions.